 Tichenor and Thorp emphasize craft.
-Licensed architects and AIA members, they are fluent in all aspects of the building arts and the history and precedents of American architecture.
-Widely recognized for original, artful designs that beautifully integrate large-scale residences and surrounding landscapes, the partners deftly parlay Mediterranean and American traditional vernaculars and the modern forms of the California Tradition into gracious, functional, luxuriously detailed environments.
-Equally adept at commercial architecture, landscape and garden design, and historic preservation and restoration, they also undertake the occasional select interiors.
+Licensed architects and AIA members, they are fluent in all aspects of the building arts, history, and precedents of American architecture.
+Widely recognized for original, artful residential and commercial designs that beautifully integrate large-scale structures and surrounding landscapes, the partners deftly parlay traditional Mediterranean and American vernaculars and the modern forms of the California Tradition into gracious, supremely functional, luxuriously detailed environments.
+Equally adept at both historic preservation and restoration, they also undertake the occasional interiors project.

-The firm gained an early reputation for sensitive, highly informed restorations of historically significant houses and landmark commercial structures by such noted California architects as Paul Williams, Roland Coate, John Byers, H. Roy Kelly, and Harwell Hamilton Harris.
-Among others, Tichenor and Thorp returned the historic Cecil B. DeMille residence, the former William Powell Estate (now owned by decorator Kelly Wearstler and her husband, Brad Korzen), and Hollywood’s landmark Capitol Records building and grounds to their former states of glory.
+Tichenor & Thorp gained an early reputation for sensitive, highly informed restorations of historically significant houses and landmark commercial structures by such noted California architects as Paul R. Williams, Gregory Ain, Roland Coate, John Byers, H. Roy Kelly, and Harwell Hamilton Harris.
+Memorable projects in this area of expertise include the Cecil B. DeMille residence (recently purchased by Angelina Jolie); the former William Powell Estate (now owned by decorator Kelly Wearstler and her husband, Brad Korzen); and Hollywood’s landmark Capitol Records building and grounds.

-Native Californians, Tichenor and Thorp both received masters degrees in architecture from UCLA.
+Native Californians, Tichenor and Thorp both received Masters degrees in architecture from UCLA.
 Prior to co-founding Tichenor & Thorp, Tichenor worked as a project designer and manager for Moore Ruble Yudell.
-As a joint venture partner with landscape designer Nancy Goslee Power, he subsequently completed more than 100 gardens.
-Currently on the faculty of USC’s School of Architecture, Tichenor is actively involved with the Los Angeles Conservancy, The Santa Barbara Botanic Garden, The Huntington Library and Gardens, The Living Desert Museum, and The Society of Architectural Historians.
-He served as President of the Holmby Park Advisory Board for six years and as a member of the Holmby-Westwood Architectural Review Board.
-His renderings have been widely published and exhibited at the Cooper Hewitt Museum in New York City and Max Protech Gallery, among other venues.
-He holds a bachelor’s degree in fine arts from UC Santa Barbara.
+As a joint venture partner with landscape designer Nancy Goslee Power, he subsequently completed more than 100 gardens worldwide.
+Currently on the faculty of USC’s School of Architecture, Tichenor is a Fellow of the Garden Conservancy and actively involved with The Cultural Landscape Foundation.
+He has lectured at the Los Angeles Conservancy, The Huntington Library and Gardens, and The Society of Architectural Historians, among others.
+His renderings have been widely published and exhibited at the Cooper Hewitt Museum and Max Protech Gallery, among other prestigious venues.
+Tichenor holds a Bachelor’s degree in Fine Arts from UC Santa Barbara.

-In addition to her multi-faceted design work, Thorp oversees the firm’s business development and operations.
-A member of The Society of Architectural Historians and The Los Angeles Conservancy, as well as Las Doñas at UCLA, Thorp also served for many years on the South Carthay Historic Preservation Board.
-Prior to joining Tichenor in practice, she worked with several noted architectural firms, including The Russell Group Architects and Moore Ruble Yudell.
-Her extensive educational background includes a bachelor’s degree from Bryn Mawr College in The Growth and Structure of Cities.
+Thorp, in addition to her multi-faceted design work, oversees the firm’s interiors work, business development and operations, and Venue 66.
+Currently on the Board of Directors of Big Sunday, a national non-profit, she is a Fellow of the Garden Conservancy, and a member of The Society of Architectural Historians, The Los Angeles Conservancy, and Las Doñas at UCLA.
+Thorp also served for many years on the South Carthay Historic Preservation Board.
+Prior to co-founding Tichenor & Thorp, she worked with several noted architectural firms, including The Russell Group Architects, Moore Ruble Yudell and Peter and Allison Smithson.
+Thorp holds a Bachelor’s degree from Bryn Mawr College in The Growth and Structure of Cities.